 Elliott is expected to get the start vs. Ottawa this afternoon.

 Jake Allen lost in the Blues last game and Elliott has been their number-1all season; plus the Senators are his former team.
 Elliott stopped 15 of 17 shots in a 2-0 loss to the Bruins on Tuesday.
 Despite the Blues outshooting the B’s badly, Tuukka Rask stood on his head at the other end.
 He has a 1.89 GAA and .928 SV% through 12 starts, so he can be trusted this afternoon.

 Elliott stopped 24 of 25 shots in a win over the Capitals on Saturday.
 He has won six of his last seven starts and sits at 7-3-1 with a 1.87 GAA and .930 SV% on the season.
 He draws a tough matchup tonight vs. a Bruins team who have won six of eight.

-Elliott gets the call for the Blues this afternoon.
+Elliott will start between the pipes for the Blues on Tuesday.

 Elliott tuned aside 33 of 35 shots that the Predators threw at him in Saturday’s 2-1 loss.
 The loss snapped a four-game winning streak for Elliott, who will make his 10th start of the year on Tuesday.
 He sits at 5-3-1 on the year and should have no problem making it 6-3-1 with the last place Sabres visiting town.

 Elliott surrendered three goals on 39 shots in a win over the Rangers on Monday.
 He was given the last two games off with Jake Allen playing well, but he is back tonight, riding a four-game personal winning streak.
 Elliott has a 2.06 GAA and .920 SV% through eight starts and makes for a good fantasy start when he gets the nod.